PGY4/5 Subspecialty Residency Training Program

 • Palliative Care (1 block)

 Elective rotations are tailored to meet the career goals of the individual trainee.
 Common elective choices include: additional ICU or community rotations, non-invasive cardiology, or ambulatory sub-specialty rotations.
-Examples include:
+Other examples include but are not limited to:

 • IM POCUS